Returning to school? Regis has the tools to help you excel

 That’s why Regis aims to give adult learners the keys to their success.
-From accepting as much transfer credit and professional placement exams as possible to personalized advising, Regis is an ideal fit for the adult student, said Max Sotak, associate dean of academic operations in the College of Contemporary Liberal Studies.
+From accepting as much transfer credit and professional placement exams as possible to personalized advising, Regis is an ideal fit for the adult student, said Max Sotak, interim dean of the College of Contemporary Liberal Studies.

 “Most of our faculty, staff and advisors completed their education as adults,” he said.
 “They know the issues and difficulties of completing an academic program while shouldering the responsibilities of a family and full-time employment.”